Learning Correlated Latent Representations with Adaptive Priors: ADAPTIVE CORRELATED VAES

-It is difficult to make any general statement about the convergence of \Cref{alg:updates} as they perform a saddle-point optimization with non-convex objective.
-Empirically we find that \Cref{alg:updates} is stable and performs well on multiple real datasets.
+If empirical Bayes (\Cref{eqn:opt-empirical}) is applied, \Cref{alg:updates} will converge with properly selected learning rates.
+On the other hand, it is difficult to make any general statement about the convergence for saddle-point optimization (\Cref{eqn:opt-saddle}) since the objective is generally non-concave in $(\bm\lambda,\bm\theta)$.
+However, as we show in \Cref{sec:expe}, empirically we find that \Cref{alg:updates} is stable for both options and performs well on multiple real datasets.